birc-hpc/planning/docs/week-2/scripts-and-variables.md

 hello hello
 ```

-If the curly backets don't do anything, why use them?
-Well, it is handy if you want to expand a variable inside a text, like this:
+If the curly brackets don't do anything, why use them?
+Well, it is handy if you want to expand a variable inside a text like this:

 ```bash
 ~> x=foo